Plan Ahead For These Road Trip-Worthy Events Near Saratoga

 Antiquing is just like going on a treasure hunt, and in May and August of this year, you can hunt for unique objects, collectibles, crafts, and more at the Washington County Antique Fair at the Washington County Fairgrounds.
 This special biannual event features approximately 220 vendors and antique dealers from across the U.S. and Canada, and many of the items are available for purchase for the very first time.

 Public parking is free at the Washington County Antique Fair, and concessions will sell food at reasonable prices.
 In addition, you can continue your shopping spree at a few nearby shops.
-Discover early country furniture and accessories at Greenwich Hardware Antiques, used and rare books at Owl Pen Books, and consignment items at Faerydale.
+Discover early country furniture and accessories at Greenwich Hardware Antiques and consignment items at Faerydale.

 In celebration of the beautiful waterway it's named after, The Battenkill Conservancy will once again host The Battenkill Runs Through It River Festival at Greenwich Town Beach/Battenkill Riverfront Park in Greenwich.
 The community supported, family-friendly environmental festival is a free beach party with live music, great food, canoe and kayak rides, and other activities along the riverbank.